 On Wednesdays in pre-COVID times you'd see scores of people gather by the tennis court to perform the traditional circle dance, performed here in solidarity with the Lhakar movement.

 "We realized non-Tibetans loved momos," says Sonam Chokey, the National Director of SFT.
 "We saw an opportunity with the growing number of Tibetan restaurants to promote visibility for Tibetans and educate about the Parkdale area."

 Taking place on one Sunday every year, the Momo Crawl provides participants a 'momo passport' for $25 which grants them one traditional steamed dumplings from ten restaurants in Little Tibet.

 It's no secret rent has shot through the roof due to changing bylaws, directly affecting Tibetan businesses.
-The Momo Crawl helps old and new restaurants like Yak Cafe and Tiny Cafe by drawing customers to the area while funding the stateless Tibetan community worldwide.
+The Momo Crawl helps old and new restaurants by drawing customers to the area while funding the stateless Tibetan community worldwide.